 The City utilizes City Data Services for efficient and accurate management of the grant funds.
-The City provided CDBG funding to one non-profit agency in FY 2021-22 that provided youth services within the City, focusing in the Alisal neighborhood.
-One non-profit agency (Bay Area Community Services) received funding to alleviate homelessness using ESG funding.
+The City provided CDBG funding to one non-profit agency in FY 2022-23 that provided youth services within the City, focusing in the Alisal neighborhood.
+One non-profit agency (Bay Area Community Services) received funding to alleviate homelessness using ESG funding, in addition to the City's own Street Outreach Program.

 The City has also established a Housing and Land Use Committee to oversee the use of HUD funds.
 This committee provides an additional forum for nonprofits and stakeholders to communicate with the City and community members regarding housing and community development needs and plans for future projects.
 The committee is tasked with the objective of enhancing coordination and improving the effectiveness and efficiency in using HUD funds.
-Specifically, the committee evaluated planned projects and funding, with input from the service providers and stakeholders, made changes to the criteria for allocating funds, and established a minimum grant amount for each agency.
+Specifically, the committee evaluated the planned projects and funding, with input from the service providers and stakeholders, made changes to the criteria for allocating funds, and established a minimum grant amount for each agency before final awards are approved by City Council through the approval of the City's Annual Action Plan